amateur80lvl/lxcex/README.md

 * Weston terminal does not honour user's shell from /etc/passwd and uses `sh` if Weston is started by runit, where parent shell is `sh`.
 * When maximizing Chromium, top left position sometimes remains unchanged.
-* In Kate text is not displayed on vertical tabs (Documents, File System)
 * Copy-pasting from Kate to Weston terminal drops newlines.

 ## TODO